 Do you feel trapped in a relationship you can’t leave?
 Of course, feeling trapped is a state of mind.
 No one needs consent to leave a relationship.
-Millions of people remain in unhappy relationships that range from empty to abusive for many reasons; however, the feeling of suffocation or of having no choices stems from fear that’s often unconscious.
+Millions of people stay in unhappy relationships that range from empty to abusive for lots of reasons, but feeling trapped often stems from unconscious fears.

 Despite the abundance of reasons, many of which are realistic, there are deeper, unconscious ones that keep people trapped – usually fears of separation and loneliness that they want to avoid.
 Often in longer relationships, spouses don’t develop individual activities or support networks other than their mate.
 In the past, an extended family used to serve that function.
 Whereas women tend to have girlfriends in whom they confide and are usually closer with their parents, traditionally, men focus on work, but disregard their emotional needs and rely exclusively on their wife for support.
 Yet, both men and women often neglect developing individual interests.
 Some codependent women give up their friends, hobbies, and activities and adopt those of their male companions.
 The combined effect of this adds to fears of loneliness and isolation people that they envisage being on their own.